For we dare not make ourselves of the number, or

 2 Corinthians 10:12

 Kingdom concepts can only be adhered to by acknowledging and obeying the spirit of God within us.
 Without the Holy Spirit, it is not possible to be totally obedient.
-We would be the same as the Pharisees of whom Jesus spoke; following the letter of the law, opering from our mind and not our heart and denying the power contained within God's word.
+We would be the same as the Pharisees of whom Jesus spoke; following the letter of the law, operating from our mind and not our heart and denying the power contained within God's word.

 Then the Pharisees and scribes asked him, Why walk not thy disciples according to the tradition of the elders, but eat bread with unwashen hands?
 He answered and said unto them, Well hath Esaias prophesied of you hypocrites, as it is written, This people honoureth me with their lips, but their heart is far from me.
 Howbeit in vain do they worship me, teaching for doctrines the commandments of men.
 Mark 7:5-7